 In order to understand the landscape of noise in the military, it is helpful to examine relevant workplace regulations.
 The Occupational Safety and Health Administration (OSHA) sets permissible levels of noise exposure and hearing protection requirements for civilian workplaces.
 The shorter the duration of exposure, the higher the acceptable sound pressure level can be.
 The most powerful sound allowed by these regulations is 115 decibels for less than 15 minutes.
 Any noise more powerful or longer in duration than that would require the employer to provide adequate hearing protection.

 Military personnel are exposed to sounds ranging from 103 to 184 decibels, often for hours at a time.
 Within this noise range are sounds capable of inducing multiple forms of temporary and permanent hearing damage including tinnitus (ringing in the ears) and complete hearing loss.
-That means a low level sound by military standards is still a very powerful and potentially harmful sound to all humans, and a loud sound in the military is likely to cause harm in the absence of appropriate safety equipment.
+That means a low-level sound by military standards is still a very powerful and potentially harmful sound to all humans.
+A loud sound in the military is likely to cause harm in the absence of appropriate safety equipment.

-At the same time our active duty military are exposed to these extreme noises, they often need to hear and react to information from their peers.
+At the same time, active duty military members are exposed to these extreme noises, they often need to hear and react to information from their peers.
 It is understandably difficult to balance these two goals – blocking harmful sound without blocking communication.
-Based upon the information provided by 3M, the CAEV2 were up to the task and capable of suppressing sounds up to 190 decibels when fitted properly.
-Unfortunately for thousands of people, these defective earplugs may have been impossible to fit properly and thus incapable of protecting their hearing.Was your hearing loss caused by 3M Combat Arms Earplugs?
-Talk to an attorney now
+Based upon the information provided by 3M, the CAEV2 earplugs were up to the task and capable of suppressing sounds up to 190 decibels when fitted properly.
+Unfortunately for thousands of servicemembers, these defective earplugs may have been impossible to fit properly and thus incapable of protecting their hearing.Did faulty 3M earplugs lead to hearing loss?
+Get a free case review from a product liability lawyer

 Millions of Military Hearing Loss Cases